Davis is Professor of Learning Technologies at the University of

 students go about learning, and how the web changes HE and learning,

 all of which are branches of Web Science.
 Hugh has given a number

-of recent keynote talks on disruptions in HE, particular on on-line
+of recent keynote talks on so cqalled "disruptions" in HE, in

 learning, MOOCs, and the changes they cause.

 (CC.
 Please feel free to use this brief biography and photo on conference websites, grant bids, etc.)

 I joined Electronics and Computer Science (ECS) at the University of Southampton in 1987 following four years of social work, a year of running a sailing school, a Bachelors in Ship Science and seven years of school teaching (including a part-time teaching qualification and a Masters in CS).
 Early work with Wendy Hall in the area of video disc for educational purposes and archives led to ideas about Hypertext, and the early versions of the Microcosm open hypermedia system in 1989.
 I was a founder member of the Multimedia Research Group (MMRG) which became the Intelligence, Agents, Multimedia Group (IAM).

 For a period of 10 years or so I worked at the leading edge of